 Supply Chain Management (SCM)

 In today’s intensely dynamic market, a company’s ability to accurately measure production, availability, manufacturing position, logistics, and delivery is critical.
-Failure to do that will harm the company’s activities and sour relationships with manufacturers and distributors.
+Failure to do that will harm the company’s activities and sour relationships with distributors.
 It may also damage the company’s image in the marketplace.
 An ERP supply chain module manages all stages of the supply chain, from design to fulfilment.

 Customer Relationship Management (CRM)